dlanza1/ExDeMon/doc/users-manual/monitor.md

 monitor.<monitor-id>.tags.<tag-key-n> = <value-n>
 ```

-Tags at monitor level are override by notificator tags.
-Merged tags from monitor and notificator are included in notifications.
+Tags at monitor level are override by trigger tags.
+Merged tags from monitor and trigger are included in actions.

 ```
-monitor.<monitor-id>.notificator.<notificator-id>.tags.<tag-key> = <value>
+monitor.<monitor-id>.triggers.<trigger-id>.tags.<tag-key> = <value>
 ```

-Tags used for configuring sinks are removed from the notifications.
+Tags used for configuring actuators are removed from the actions.

 The value of any tag can be extracted from an attribute of the analyzed metric.
 For that you should follow the syntax: